 Kentucky has a gross receipts tax called the Limited Liability Entity Tax (LLET) that applies to businesses with limited liability, like corporations and LLCs.
 Kentucky charges an LLET rate of $950 for every $1,000,000 in gross receipts or $7,500 for every $1,000,000 in gross profits, whichever is lower.
 The minimum LLET is $175.
 Visit the Kentucky Department of Revenue website for more information about additional taxes your corporation may be responsible for, including sales tax.

-ZenBusiness has experts who can walk you through each step of the process as you get your business started.
-With our help, navigating the ins and outs of growing a business doesn’t have to be a headache.
+When you sign up for our business formation services, our experts walk you through each step of the incorporation process as you get your business started.
+With our help, navigating the ins and outs of expanding a business doesn’t have to be a headache.